A sustainable city, Yokohama Minato Mirai

 In August 2019, we launched a recycling initiative using biomass electricity generation from food waste.

-Local production for local consumption of industrial waste energy
+Local production for local consumption of industrial waste energy and food waste energy

 Sustainability through food